Ilymo/TheFinder/project/README.md

 #### Description:
 The Finder is a web app that suggest movie or japanese anime.

-On the Home page you have two choice, go to The Movie Finder or The Anime Finder
+On the home page you have two choice, go to **The Movie Finder** or **The Anime Finder**.
+Click on one of them and you'll be redirected to the appropriate page.

+Both of them have the same logic and have two ways of searching:

+#### First search method:

+On the left, there is the tag research:

+First, you must choice (via the select input) at least one "genre" tag, up to three.
+After that, you can choice (via the radio button input) the period of the movie/aniem release.
+By default, "1990+" is selected.
+Last, you can choice the "rate" (via another radio button input) of the movie/anime you're looking for.
+By default, "0+" is selected.